 Pain when you squeeze the child's heel near the back

-Pain in one or both heels
+Pain in 1 or both heels

 In some instances, a child might have other foot problems, as well, such as high arches, flat feet, or bowed legs.
-In these instances, your doctor can recommend an orthotic device to help further prevent the pain related to Sever's disease.
+In these cases, your doctor can recommend an orthotic device to help further prevent the pain related to Sever's disease.
 One other simple tip that can prevent Sever's disease or speed along recovery is for your child to wear supportive shoes and avoid going barefoot as much as possible.